 A Project Manager as the name suggests is a professional who is responsible for managing and leading organizational projects.
 They are responsible for planning, organizing, and executing the entire project through its closure within the set deadlines, resources, and budgets.

-A few certifications that project managers and product managers can opt for getting a boost in their career are as follows:
+A few certifications that project managers and product managers can opt for to get a boost in their careers are as follows:

 |Product Manager Certifications||Project Manager Certifications|

 To get an idea about the key responsibilities of a Product Manager and a Project Manager, you can refer to the following table.

 |Setting a vision for the product||Planning timelines for the project|